 How do you get the right systems and approaches to people in place to build a resilient architectural practice?
-Expert speakers were brought together for a RIBAJ and Deltek webinar on business resilience on 16 June 2022.
-See the video recording below
+Expert speakers discuss costs and competition, shocks and recruitment issues

 In her opening remarks, RIBAJ publishing director Helen Castle outlines some of the repercussions of today’s political and economic climate on our sector: supply chain issues, skills gaps and talent crises, plus the financial pinch of high inflation and low economic growth.
 These adverse conditions were first reflected in April’s RIBA Future Trends survey, which fell 14 points to +5 - the biggest decline since lockdown.

 To survive in such a climate, says Helen, practices must build robustness in a holistic way – one that involves garnering a deep understanding of practical operations, financial position and fundamentally invests in people.